 Emollient Safety

-They are safe to use but can soak into clothing, dressings and bedding leaving a flammable residue.
-If exposed to a naked flame or a heat source, such as a cigarette, lighter, gas cooker, heater or fire, these saturated fabrics can catch fire; the residue will help the fire develop and spread rapidly which could result in serious injury or death.
+Emollients can soak in clothing, dressing and bedding leaving a flammable residue.
+If exposed to a naked flame or a heat source such as a cigarette, lighter, gas cooker, heater or fire, the saturated fabric can catch fire.
+The emollient residue will speed up the spread and intensity of the fire which could result in injury or death.

 Frequently asked questions